CindyLi-Ayi/AC221-Final-Project-Embedding-Bias/README.md

 #### Bias in Existing Word Embeddings

-We think it is very important to examine the bias in existing embeddings since people too often just use these pretrain embeddings and trust them in their performance as well as fairness.
-At the same time, we hope to find clues of where the bias could come from by doing comparative studies across different embeddings and also their variants, and also give guidance on which is a less biased embedding when fairness is an important concern of the project.
+We think it is very important to examine the bias in existing embeddings since people too often just use these pretrained embeddings and trust them in their performance as well as fairness.
+At the same time, we hope to find clues of where the bias could come from by conducting comparative studies across different embeddings and also of their variants, and also obtain information on which embedding is less biased when fairness is an important concern of our project.

 In this task, we examined 3 types of common embeddings - Glove, Word2vec and ELMo.
-As a summary of our findings, we think there are definitely bias in these pretrained word embeddings, but their level of bias varies.
-Therefore, the users have the choice to use a less biased one in their training.
-Most importantly, they should try to avoid the embeddings trained on informal dataset like Twitter.
-Other less significant factors include embedding dimention, dataset size and embedding layers depth.
-Also, if people want to train embeddings themselves, they may also want to be carefully when choosing which corpus to train on as well as the value of these other factors.
+As a summary of our findings, we think there is definitely bias in these pretrained word embeddings, but their level of bias varies.
+Therefore, users have the choice of using a less biased embedding during their training process.
+Most importantly, they should try to avoid the embeddings trained on informal datasets like Twitter.
+Other less significant factors include embedding dimension, dataset size and depth of embedding layers.
+Additionally, if users would like to train embeddings themselves, they may also want to be cautious when deciding which corpus to train on as well as considering the aforementioned factors.

-You can find more details about this task in `task2-bias_in_pretrained_word_embeddings.ipynb`.
+More details about this task can be found in `task2-bias_in_pretrained_word_embeddings.ipynb`.
 You will need to first download the embeddings with

 ```python
 ./get_data.sh